Roy Erskine

-Roy Erskine (born September 1931) is a Scottish former professional footballer who played as a full back.
-Erskine made a total of 46 appearances in the Scottish Football League.
+Roy Erskine (September 1931 – 19 January 2026) was a Scottish professional footballer who played as a full-back, making 46 appearances in the Scottish Football League.

 Career

 After completing his spell of national service, Erskine began his football career with Hibernian.
-He played in some other first team matches, including an East of Scotland Shield Final, but never made a league appearance for the team.
+He played in some first team matches, including an East of Scotland Shield Final, but never made a league appearance for the team.
 Erskine later played for Peebles Rovers, Stirling Albion and Cowdenbeath.
-In Roy's nine league games for Stirling Albion, two of them were against Rangers.
-Both games were played in Stirling.
-The first was on 5 March 1955 and ended in a 2-0 victory for Rangers.
-The second game was on 22 October 1955 and ended in a 2-2 draw.
+He joined Stirling in August 1954 from Troon, and rejoined Stirling in 1958 briefly following a spell with Cowdenbeath.

-Personal life
+Personal life and death

-An optician by profession, Roy Erskine is the maternal grandfather of professional tennis players Jamie and Andy Murray by his daughter Judy Murray.
+Erksine was born in September 1931.
+An optician by profession, Erskine was the maternal grandfather of professional tennis players Jamie and Andy Murray by his daughter Judy.
 Erskine himself was a tennis player, but he was prohibited by the Scottish tennis authorities from continuing that sport actively after he became a professional footballer.

+Erskine died on 19 January 2026, at the age of 94.